Solomon born 1680 England

 Why did Elizabeth name Thomas Allred in her Will?

 Elizabeth Diffee Allred states in her will “I give to Thomas Allred son of Eli Allred a Certain tract of land lying on the waters of Sandy Creek Adjoining Samuel Trogdon Containing One hundred and forty four acres.”
 Why?
 To our knowledge, the only relationship between Thomas Allred and Elizabeth Diffee Allred was distant.
-Tradition tells us that Elizabeth’s husband, William, had a brother named Thomas Allred.
+Elizabeth’s husband, William, had a first cousin named Thomas Allred (died 1810 Randolph County, NC).
 This Thomas Allred had a son named Eli.
-So, through marriage, Elizabeth Diffee Allred would have been Eli Allred’s Aunt and the Great Aunt to the Thomas Allred who she left the land to.
-Why would she leave such a large tract of land to a Great Nephew?
+So, through marriage, Elizabeth Diffee Allred would have been Eli Allred’s first cousin and cousin to the Thomas Allred who she left the land to.
+Why would she leave such a large tract of land to him?

 How did Elizabeth come to own this land?
 Two years earlier, William had died and left Elizabeth her widow’s dower which was 1/3 of his estate.
 But, William’s will clearly states “I give and bequeath unto my beloved wife Elizabeth Allred one third part of the tract of land I now live on……..and at her marriage or death the whole to fall to John and William”.
 So, where did the 144 acres of land come from that Elizabeth left to Thomas Allred in her will?